-Table 1 summarizes the Lab dataset after some initial filtering to remove periodic NTP traffic and "triggered" connections in which a connection incoming to a host causes the host to initiate a secondary connection outbound.
-Such triggered connections should not be considered as first-contact connections when assessing whether a host is probing.
+Table 1 summarizes the Lab dataset after the first filtering.
 The table shows that the traffic between internal Lab hosts consists of about 70% of the total outbound traffic recorded in the datasets.
 Had we traced the traffic at the site's border, we would have seen much less of the total network activity, and lower first-contact connections accordingly.

-For each 10-minute trace, we observe a varying number of internal hosts initiating outbound traffic during the observation period.
-The last row in Table 1 shows that the largest number of active internal hosts in a 10-minute trace is 652.4
+For each 10-min trace, we observe a varying number of internal hosts initiating outbound traffic during the observation period.
+The last row in Table 1 shows that the largest number of active internal hosts in a 10-min trace is 652.